 Introduction

-EGI is dependent on the software products coming from and their associated communities around the world.
+EGI is dependent on the software products coming from a wide spectrum of Technology Providers and their associated communities around the world.
 This software is critical in supporting the production infrastructure and enabling access to the distributed computing and data resources needed for its research communities.
 Some of the open source software that EGI uses is generic in its nature (e.g. Operating System distribution) while some of it is specific to the use cases coming from EGI and its research communities.
-With the current end of centrally funded Technology Providers providing support and coordination to their affiliated product teams, the EGI community is moving to a model where individual will need to establish direct technical and managerial relationships to develop and promote their activities.
+With the current end of centrally funded Technology Providers providing support and coordination to their affiliated product teams, the EGI community is moving to a model where individual teams will need to establish direct technical and managerial relationships to develop and promote their activities.

-There remain a shared common goal in the EGI ecosystem, for as far as the product teams and the Technology Provider they may be part of and EGI are concerned:
+There does, however, remain a shared common goal in the EGI ecosystem, for as far as the Technology Providers and EGI are concerned:

 “The overarching shared goal of EGI and its affiliated Technology Providers is to work together to provide a common, versatile, scalable and flexible infrastructure at a European level for consumption and integration by research communities coming from the academic and publicly funded sector.”